 College of Medicine, Nursing, & Health Sciences

-This programme has been developed to meet the educational requirements of nurses and Midwives who seek to become Advanced Practitioners.
-It provides not only the theoretical requirements but supports the clinical development particularly in relation the physical assessment and pharmacology related to the specialist area of advanced practice.
+This programme has been developed to meet the educational requirements of nurses and midwives who seek to become Advanced Practitioners.
+It provides not only the theoretical requirements but supports the clinical development, particularly in relation to the physical assessment and pharmacology of the specialist area of advanced practice.

 Outcomes of the programme include the development of the competencies of advanced practice and the Master’s qualification, as required by An Bord Altranais agus Cnáimhseachais na hÉireann.
-The programme also leads to registration as a nurse prescriber (subject to approval).
+The programme also leads to registration as a nurse prescriber.
 The programme is part-time over two years and is delivered in a blended format.

 All applicants must meet the following entry requirements:

-4. Have support of the Director of Nursing in the place of employment, and written agreement for clinical supervision. from an appropriate clinical supervisor.
+4. Have the support of the Director of nursing in the place of employment, and written agreement for clinical supervision. from an appropriate clinical supervisor.

 2 years, part-time